sc-ventures/cloudbreak-documentation/docs/cb-db.md

 | External Oracle | Not supported |
 | External SQL Server | Not supported |

-The following sections describe how to use Cloudbreak with an existing external database, other than the embedded PostgreSQL database instance that Cloudbreak uses by default.
+The following section describes how to use Cloudbreak with an existing external database, other than the embedded PostgreSQL database instance that Cloudbreak uses by default.
+To configure an external PostgreSQL database for Cloudbreak, perform these steps.

 **Steps**

-To configure an external PostgreSQL database for Cloudbreak, perform these steps.

 1. On your Cloudbreak host machine, set the following environment variables according to the settings of your external database: